-What does Ceph mean?
-Ceph is open-source software that provides a scalable and reliable clustered storage solution.
-In a clustered storage architecture multiple storage servers work together, and the workload is distributed between each server – this improves performance and reliability.
+You might be asking yourself "what does Ceph mean?"
+Well, Ceph is an open-source software that provides a scalable and reliable clustered storage solution.
+In a clustered storage architecture multiple storage servers work together, and the workload is distributed between each one.
+This improves performance and reliability.

 A CRUSH map allows an administrator to customise how their data is replicated among their servers.
 Let’s say an admin has 20 servers in a rack, 10 racks in a row, and 8 rows in their data centre.
 If they’re worried about a single server in one rack losing power, they can use Ceph’s CRUSH map to replicate that data across other servers in that rack.
 Or, to combat a whole rack going offline, data could be distributed across others racks in that row.
 Or, for complete redundancy, data could be replicated across all the rows in the data centre.
 The CRUSH map allows the admin to distribute the data however they want, and then Ceph ensures consistent performance between the storage servers.

 In traditional data storage methods, data is located through its metadata (the data about the data).
 The metadata tells us where we have to look to find individual pieces of data, e.g. row 3, rack 2, server 8.
 The problem with this is that metadata also has to be stored somewhere.
 And in large-scale operations where data is stored by the exabyte (eighteen zeroes), this metadata adds up to a significant proportion of space.